Kavanaugh accuser wants FBI investigation before she will testify

 One Democratic senator, Richard Blumenthal, said Kavanaugh should withdraw his nomination.

-“I believe Dr. Ford.
+“I believe Dr Ford.
 I believe the survivor here,” Blumenthal said.
 “She has come forward courageously and bravely, knowing she would face a nightmare of possible and vicious scrutiny.”

 The showdown has echoes of current Supreme Court Justice Clarence Thomas’ contentious confirmation hearings in 1991 involving sexual harassment allegations lodged against him by a law professor named Anita Hill.